Chapter 6 | Assessment

 - Creating a product such as a blog, picture dictionary, newsletter, or website.

-In a blended learning scenario with a learning cohort, use of collaboration tools can support group activities where it will also be possible to assess interactional skills and participation (Herr et al., 2015).
+In a blended learning scenario, a cohort of students can use online collaboration tools, which will allow you to assess their interactional skills and participation (Herr et al., 2015).

 Students and teachers can maintain a portfolio of student work to track and demonstrate progress.
 Although portfolios do not meet National Reporting System requirements, they can provide additional evaluation information to guide instruction.
 In a blended learning scenario, integration of portfolios can provide the means to extend classroom-based learning to out-of-class or online work.